zhoush210/unitree_IL_lerobot/README.md

 pip install -e .
 ```

-**NOTE:** Depending on your platform, If you encounter any build errors during this step you may need to install cmake and build-essential for building some of our dependencies.
-On linux: sudo apt-get install cmake build-essential
+**NOTE:** Depending on your platform, If you encounter any build errors during this step you may need to install `cmake` and `build-essential` for building some of our dependencies.
+On linux: `sudo apt-get install cmake build-essential`

-## Robot Control Environment Setup
+## Robot Control Environment Setup[Optional, requires installation for real machine verification]

 To control the Unitree robot, some dependencies need to be installed.
 The installation steps are as follows: